Quantum Geometry of Moir\'e Flat Bands Beyond the Valley Paradigm: S4. twisted heterobilayer of checkboard and Lieb lattices (tb-CBL)

-We construct the twisted bilayer checkerboard and Lieb lattices (tb-CB/L) by first aligning the $A$ sublattice of the CB layer with the $B$ sublattice of the Lieb layer to the origin, followed by a relative twist around it.
+We construct the twisted bilayer checkerboard and Lieb lattices (tb-CBL) by first aligning the $A$ sublattice of the CB layer with the $B$ sublattice of the Lieb layer, followed by a relative twist around the origin.
 The corresponding moiré pattern is shown in FIG.~\ref{fig:t-CB/L}(a).
-Without loss of generality, we apply the interlayer tunneling only between $A$ and $B$ sublattices.
+Without loss of generality, we apply interlayer tunneling only between the $A$ and $B$ sublattices.
 This yields a bipartite structure once the NNN hopping of CB is removed (FIG.~\ref{fig:t-CB/L}(b)).
-Correspondingly, the full TB Hamiltonian is:
+The corresponding full TB Hamiltonian is:

-Here, $ H_{0,\theta_c}^{(l)}$ indicates the monolayer TB Hamiltonian of the $l$th layer rotated by an angle $\theta_c$, where $l=C,L$ indicates the checkerboard lattice at the top layer and the Lieb lattice at the bottom layer, respectively.
-The strength of interlayer tunneling is set to $t_z=0.1|t|$, and the dimensionless decay length is set as $\lambda=20$ to mimic the short-range nature of the van der Waals interaction. $r_{ij}\equiv\|\mathbf{r}_i-\mathbf{r}_j\|$ with $\mathbf{r}_i$ represents the position of $j$ sublattice. $h$ indicates the interlayer distance.
-To ensure computational tractability, we retain only interlayer tunneling terms with magnitude larger than $E_{\text{cut}}^{\text{(int)}} = 10^{-3}|t|$. $\hat{C}_{i,\alpha}$ refers to the annihilation operator of an electron at $i$ sublattice with type $\alpha=A,B,C$.
-Without loss of generality, we choose the commensurate twist angle $\theta_c$ by the equation: $\theta_c=2\tan^{-1}[1/n]$ with $n\in\mathbb{N}$ \cite{twist_square_2021}.
-This leads to the number of flat bands equaling $N_{\text{flat}}=[\tan(\theta_c/2)]^{-2}+1$ (FIG.~\ref{fig:t-CB/L}(c)).
-The band structures of tb-CB/L at $\theta_c\approx5.71^\circ$ with and without NNN hoppings are shown in FIGs.~\ref{fig:BS_t-CBL} (a) and (b).
-The strong NNN hopping in the checkerboard lattice breaks the bipartite structure and introduces a significant dispersion to the isolated flat bands (FIG.~\ref{fig:BS_t-CBL}(a)).
-Once it is removed, the bipartite structure is restored in tb-CB/L. Despite it yielding a nodal line structure in the CB monolayer (FIG.~\ref{fig:CB}), the removal of the NNN hopping still introduces isolated zero-energy flat bands with tunable numbers through the bipartite structure mechanism (FIG.~\ref{fig:BS_t-CBL}(b)).
+Here, $ H_{0,\theta_c}^{(l)}$ is the monolayer Hamiltonian of the $l$th layer rotated by $\theta_c$, where $l=C,L$ denotes the checkerboard lattice at the top layer and the Lieb lattice at the bottom layer, respectively.
+Strength of interlayer tunneling is set to $t_z=0.1|t|$, and the dimensionless decay length is set as $\lambda=20$ to mimic the short-range nature of the van der Waals interaction. $r_{ij}\equiv\|\mathbf{r}_i-\mathbf{r}_j\|$ with $\mathbf{r}_i$ represents the position of the $j$ sublattice. $h$ is the interlayer distance.
+To ensure computational tractability, we retain only interlayer tunneling terms with values greater than $E_{\text{cut}}^{\text{(int)}} = 10^{-3}|t|$. $\hat{C}_{i,\alpha}$ is the annihilation operator for an electron at $i$ sublattice with type $\alpha=A,B,C$.
+Without loss of generality, we choose the commensurate twist angle $\theta_c$ using the relation: $\theta_c=2\tan^{-1}[1/n]$ with $n\in\mathbb{N}$ \cite{twist_square_2021}.
+This leads to the number of flat bands $N_{\text{flat}}=[\tan(\theta_c/2)]^{-2}+1$ (FIG.~\ref{fig:t-CB/L}(c)).
+The band structures of tb-CBL at $\theta_c\approx5.71^\circ$ with and without NNN hopping terms are shown in FIGs.~\ref{fig:BS_t-CBL} (a) and (b).
+Strong NNN hopping in the checkerboard lattice breaks the bipartite structure and results in a significant dispersion of the isolated flat bands (FIG.~\ref{fig:BS_t-CBL}(a)).
+Once this hopping is removed, the bipartite structure is restored in tb-CBL.
+Despite yielding a nodal line structure in the CB monolayer (FIG.~\ref{fig:CB}), the removal of NNN hopping still introduces isolated zero-energy flat bands with tunable number through the bipartite structure mechanism (FIG.~\ref{fig:BS_t-CBL}(b)).